vinaydevmd/Documents/DockerCommands.md

 //Then based on that configure your localhost to this IP, if you have domain then you can directly call the domain. <br>
 https://github.com/qoomon/docker-host

+# how to modify container <br>
+//Use below conatiner to get inside container and modify files inside it, below is for linux container using bash, <br>
+docker exec -it "conainer ID" bash <br>
+//it opens bash command prompt inside container you can view files inside it